Ascend-Huawei/HiFly_Drone/README.md

 1. An offline model stored the `model` subdirectory (you can view the projects in [Ascend Samples](https://gitee.com/ascend/samples) for more ideas)

-2. A `Processor` class inherited from `BaseProcessor` to take care of the offline model's inputs and outputs by overriding the preprocess and postprocess methods.
+2. A `Processor` class is inherited from `BaseProcessor` to take care of the offline model's inputs and outputs by overriding the parent's preprocess and postprocess methods

-3. Add the models info to the dictionary in params.py so the interface will know which Processor and model to load.
+3. Add the models info to the dictionary in `utils/params.py` so the interface will know which Processor and model to load

     For example, to add a YOLO face detector module for object detection, you would add another dictionary item inside object_detection.
 The dictionary is required to have the following keys to run the `ModuleSelector` and `Processor`: `model_width`, `model_height`, `model_path`, `model_processor`
     ```python
     "object_detection": {
         "face_detection": {